Natasha Zouves

 Natasha Zouves is an American broadcast journalist.
-She is a network anchor and investigative reporter at NewsNation.
-She was honored as a John S. Knight Journalism Fellow at Stanford, and holds a masters from Johns Hopkins in Biotechnology Enterprise & Entrepreneurship.
+She was a network anchor and investigative reporter at NewsNation from June 2022 to June 2026.
+She was honored as a John S. Knight Journalism Fellow at Stanford, and earned a Master of Biotechnology Enterprise and Entrepreneurship from Johns Hopkins University in 2019.
 Zouves was previously a news anchor and reporter for KGO-TV (ABC7 News) in San Francisco, California.

 Early life and education

 Zouves grew up in the San Francisco Bay Area.
 She is of Greek and Chinese descent.

 Zouves attended the University of Southern California, where she won a scholarship from the Asian American Journalists Association, was a Renaissance Scholar, and graduated Phi Beta Kappa and magna cum laude from the USC Annenberg School for Communication and Journalism, with a double major in Broadcast Journalism and Health Promotion & Disease Prevention.

-In 2020, Zouves completed a master of science in Biotechnology Enterprise and Entrepreneurship from Johns Hopkins University.
+In 2019, Zouves earned a Master of Biotechnology Enterprise and Entrepreneurship from Johns Hopkins University.

 Professional career

 Zouves worked at San Diego's KGTV (10News-ABC) from 2013 to late in the summer of 2015, as both a reporter and an anchor.

 In July 2015 she was hired to work as a reporter and anchor for San Francisco's KGO-ABC7 News.
 She and Reggie Aqui started anchoring the morning show on December 21, 2015.

 In addition to her role as a news anchor, her reporting work encompassed topics such as the housing crisis’s effect on domestic violence survivors’ ability to leave their abusers.
 She highlighted stories of resilience, bringing together two men who jumped from the Golden Gate Bridge and survived.
 Her storytelling at KGO-ABC7 News was honored with two Emmy Awards.

 Zouves sustained a serious concussion shortly after finishing a newscast in 2018, recovering and returning to work in early 2019.
-She writes of the experience, "I am hopeful that, by opening up about the details of my injury and recovery, I'm able to shed some light and awareness and let others know they're not alone."
+She wrote of the experience, "I am hopeful that, by opening up about the details of my injury and recovery, I'm able to shed some light and awareness and let others know they're not alone."
 She recounted the experience in a Medium post.

 In September 2019, Zouves left ABC7 News, having been selected for the John S. Knight Fellowship at Stanford University.

-Since 2022 Zouves has been the presenter of NewsNation Prime, NewsNation's weekend news broadcast.
+Beginning in June 2022, Zouves anchored NewsNation Prime on Saturdays and Sundays.
+She also worked as an investigative correspondent.
+In June 2026, she left NewsNation after four years with the network.
+Following her departure, she began publishing a Substack newsletter.